yaswanthk321/Java-Cheatsheet/README.md

 # 15. for loop

-#1
--In the while loop we have three things: Initialization, Condition, and then increment.
+- In the while loop we have three things: Initialization, Condition, and then increment.
--We do these three things in different lines in a while loop.
+- We do these three things in different lines in a while loop.
--Sometimes we do not know about the ending point, where this loop will get end.
+- Sometimes we do not know about the ending point, where this loop will get end.
 As it may end based on some conditions.

-#2
 - In the finite loop, we know about its starting and ending.
 - For loop supports three different statements in one line.
 - We can put initialization, condition and increment in one single line in for loop.